 And suddenly, in the kitchen, there they were:

 Twenty to thirty of Len’s pieces lit up like ceramic superstars.
 The only thing missing was a collective gasp from the imaginary audience.

 Len's ceramics journey began after twenty years working as a go-to designer for some of the brightest lights in the footwear firmament -- with a degree from London’s prestigious Cordwainers College, to boot.

 I wanted to transition into something more creative.
 Building my own business also appealed to me.

 After training at the Parsons School of Design and a successful group show at the Williamsburg Art and Historical Center in Brooklyn, New York, Len took the leap.
 He traded leather and thread for clay and water, and his long-standing passion for ceramics finally became a full-time endeavor.

 Len smiles.
-Next was taking Lazlo for a hike in The Presidio.
+Next was taking Lazlo for a walk.